AgileVentures/av-static-website/source/blog_articles/2017-10-02-av-ecosystem-review-late-start.html.markdown

 ![](https://dl.dropbox.com/s/zpg8yqzayk08t8z/Screenshot%202017-10-02%2010.36.22.png?dl=1)

 where we can also see my agile-bot spike in progress.
 I really want to do another high level overview, but the AV Community meeting on Friday reinforced my notion that we have to clear up the bot messaging in Slack #general.
-At the moment all the pings about meeting starting with Google hangout hash ids in urls etc. looks really messy.
+At the moment, all the pings about meeting starting with Google hangout hash ids in urls etc. looks really messy.

 ![](https://dl.dropbox.com/s/5tbperpnc3nqsvu/Screenshot%202017-10-02%2010.42.54.png?dl=1)